igrarama/MachineLearningInNineDays/README.md

-# Machine Learning In Nine Days
+# Machine Learning in Nine Days

 ## Installations
 For this mini-course you'll only be needing to install [**Anaconda**](https://www.anaconda.com/distribution/#download-section).